 Alaska Glacier Photos

-A recent concern is that Alaska’s glaciers are shrinking, possibly related to a warming climate.
-After analyzing more than 2,000 glaciers in 11 mountain ranges and three archipelagos — including 780 glaciers that have names — federal glaciologists Bruce Molnia found that only about a dozen of the large, named glaciers have advanced during the past few years.
-We see this trend as glaciers that were once tidewater no longer reach the ocean.
-While this trend has been happening for several centuries, the effects appear to be happening more rapidly
+The climate changes facing our planet today are revealed dramatically in the shrinking, melting, and receding glaciers throughout the world.
+After analyzing more than 2,000 glaciers in 11 mountain ranges and three archipelagos (including 780 glaciers that have names), federal glaciologists Bruce Molnia found that only about a dozen of the large, named glaciers have advanced during the past few years.
+This recession trend is seen most clearly in many tidewater glaciers that no longer reach the ocean.
+While this trend has been happening for several centuries, it is now happening more rapidly.

 Snow can mask deep crevasses in glaciers.
-McKinley mountain climbers rope themselves together not just to reduce the danger of falls from steep slopes but also to reduce the risk of falling into one of these hidden pits in the glaciers on the lower slopes of the mountain.
+Climbers of North America’s tallest mountain, Denali, rope themselves together not just to reduce the danger of falls from steep slopes but also to reduce the risk of falling into one of the many crevasses.

 Nancy Lethcoe, An Observer’s Guide to the Glaciers of Prince William Sound, Alaska.